warehouse-13/cosmic/build-docs/docs/shopping-list.md

 ### Optional
 You may want some accessories depending on the OS image you choose for your boards.

-- [A managed switch[m-switch].
+- [A managed switch][m-switch].
 I needed one for the demo so I could have more control over the network (VLAN) my MicroVMs were created in, and so I could watch dhcp lease assignment.
 	This is not strictly necessary in a homelab setup, as the MicroVMs will be able to get addresses from your router.
-- A monitor and cable.
+- (If you flash your boards with a Desktop image.)
+A monitor and cable.
 	Just one of these are necessary as after setup you won't need them.
 Note the Model 4B takes a Micro-HDMI: I got an [adapter][hdmi-adapter] to use with one of my HDMI-to-HDMI cables.
+- (Again only necessary if you install Desktop images on your boards.)
-- USB keyboard and mouse.
+	USB keyboard and mouse.
 Again, just need the one for initial setup.
 Wireless ones could also work but I have not tried.

 ![rig](/img/rig2.jpg)